 - Glassdoor has some big, international companies that operate in Finland and are looking for interns or trainees from many different fields.

-Note that if the job or internship vacancy is in Finnish, then usually they require you to have a working knowledge of Finnish language.
-However, if the job advertisement is in English, it is often suitable for international students, as long as you have good English skills.
+Note that if the job or internship announcement is in Finnish, then usually they require you to have a working knowledge of Finnish language.
+However, if the job announcement is in English, it is often suitable for English-speaking job-seekers.
+There is always a mention in the job announcement if there are some required language skills.

-You can apply for a residence permit based on internship, if you set the following requirements:
+If you are a university student in another country but want to do an internship in a company in Finland, you can apply for a residence permit based on internship if you set the following requirements:

 - You’re 18-30 years old.